Tabasom Heidari

 Swipe horizontally, or scroll the page — the strip drifts in a loop — arrow keys when focused.

-The Flow chair is a modular furniture system designed for the NABA Furniture Design program that translates the concept of rhythm into a functional, flat-pack seating solution.
+The Flow chair is a modular furniture system designed to program that translates the concept of rhythm into a functional, flat-pack seating solution.
 Utilizing 1cm thick laser-cut birch plywood or plexiglass, the design features repetitive, layered modules that create a dynamic interplay of light and shadow while allowing for tool-free assembly and customization, So the customer can modify it as the way they wish.
 Inspired by rhythmic patterns in nature and music, the chair balances poetic expression with technical efficiency, offering a sustainable, adaptable, and easily storable alternative to traditional sculptural furniture.

 see more